ManyMQ/modular/docs/invite-cards.md

 ## Overview

-Invite cards display invitation statistics, commonly used for:

-- Invite tracking and rewards
+Invite cards are perfect for tracking and displaying:

-- Referral programs
-- Member count statistics
+- Top inviters in your server
+- Invite counts per user
+- Invite trends over time
+- Real-time invite leaderboards
-- Vanity URL tracking
+- Banners for invite tracking channels

 ---